hashicorp/consul/website/source/docs/guides/dns-cache.html.md

 ## Summary

-In this guide we covered the several of the parameters for tuning DNS queries.
+In this guide we covered several of the parameters for tuning DNS queries.
 We reviewed how to enable or disable stale reads and how to configure the amount of time when stale reads are allowed.
-We also looked at the minimum TTL configution options for negative responses from services.
+We also looked at the minimum TTL configuration options for negative responses from services.
 Finally, we reviewed how to setup TTLs for service lookups.